Entanglement negativity between separated regions in quantum critical systems: Outlook

-{\bf Outlook.---}We showed that at large separations the bosonic LN $\mathcal E^b$ decays faster than any power.
+We showed that at large separations the bosonic LN $\mathcal E^b$ decays faster than any power, whereas the fermionic LN $\mathcal E^f$ decays algebraically for fermionic quantum critical systems.
+There is thus no distillable long-range entanglement in spin (bosonic) systems, in stark contrast with fermionic ones whose entanglement is infinitely more robust.
 It would be interesting to understand the scaling function for general CFTs, but the answer escapes the present expansion of twist operators.
-Further, it would be of interest to adapt the twist expansion to prove the algebraic decay of the fermionic LN \eqref{eq:ef}.
-For boson or spin systems, a fundamental question arises: since quantum critical groundstates do not possess such long range entanglement, what physically relevant quantum states do?
+Further, it would be of interest to adapt the twist expansion to show the algebraic decay of the fermionic LN \eqref{eq:ef} in the continuum.
+For boson/spin systems, a fundamental question arises: since quantum critical groundstates do not possess such long-range entanglement, what physically relevant quantum states do?
 A natural setting would be to study non-equilibrium states.
-An interesting result in this direction was obtained for quantum circuits at the 1d measurement-driven phase transition, where algebraic decay was observed~\cite{PRXQuantum,shi2021entanglement}.
-It would be interesting to chart the space of long-range entangled quantum matter.
+A result in this direction was obtained for quantum circuits at the 1d measurement-driven phase transition, where algebraic decay was observed~\cite{PRXQuantum,shi2021entanglement}.
+Our study motivates charting the space of long-range entangled states.